ClickCease Guide: Connect & set up Search Console | Less than 5 min

 3. Verify your ownership in Search Console

-If your website is built with WordPress, you can use a plugin to simply add your unique HTML tag to your home page.
-In this example I have used the plugin called “Header and Footer“, but you could also use Yoast SEO or similar plugins.
-Remember to click “save” before you click “verify” in Search Console.
+If your website is built with WordPress, you can use a plugin to easily add your unique HTML tag to your home page.
+In this example, I have used the plugin called “Header and Footer“, but you could also use Yoast SEO or similar plugins.

-4. Search Console property are now verified
+4. Search Console property is now verified

 You have now created, connected, and verified your Search Console property!